Get two new free healthy recipes each week. Sign Up

 Have you ever tried a Lofthouse sugar cookie?

-These soft homemade vegan sugar cookies are sure to remind you of the cake-like decorated sugar cookies you can find at the grocery store.
+These soft homemade vegan sugar cookies are sure to remind you of the cake-like decorated sugar cookies you can find in the bakery section of your local grocery store.

-They are perfect for Valentine’s Day, Christmas cookie trays, birthday parties, holiday parties, or simply just because.
+They are perfect for Valentine’s Day dessert, festive Christmas cookie trays, birthday parties, holiday parties, or simply just because.

 The recipe is also easy to customize.